 In Himachal Pradesh and Kullu, the state governments give it the status of the international festival.

-Foods on Dussera
+Foods of Dussera Festival

 No festival can complete without meals.
 As Dussehra is a traditional Indian festival, there are lots of varieties of food items.
 Here some food names of Dussehra that will help you to plan a get together at home. o